 Thus, nails are part of what makes classical guitar such a difficult instrument to master.

-Quality of nails
+Quality of fingernails

 If your nails are brittle and prone to break, there are a few possible solutions to consider.
 First, you may seek out natural solutions (such as diet and moisture) or even nail hardeners to strengthen your nails over time.
 This is more of a long-term solution that will require not only time but consultation with a dermatologist or physician.